 by a New

 Jerseyan.”
-His latest books are Stones, a novel (Hansen
+His latest books are The George Washington Bridge:

-won five major teaching/lecturing awards, including the National
+won seven major teaching/lecturing awards, including the National

 in American Studies.
-He has lectured in some twenty-one countries
+He has lectured in some twenty-three countries

 world.
 A regular contributor to New